Image: Rahwitiroa Photography | ©

 DOC also provides guidance for community trappers: Trap in your community

-Achieving Predator Free 2050 will take decades, so in the meantime we need to hold the line for threatened native species by regularly controlling predators and protecting existing predator-free areas.
+Predator Free 2050 will take decades to achieve.
+In the meantime, we protect threatened native species by controlling predators and maintaining existing predator-free areas.

-At sites across the country, there’s proof that removing predators helps populations of native plants and animals stabilise and recover.
+At sites across the country, there’s proof that removing predators helps native plants and animals recover.

 Examples of work we support

-The following work plays a critical role in the Predator Free 2050 programme.
+The following work is a key part of the Predator Free 2050 programme.

 National predator control programme